-If all of the named executors have died before the deceased, then the beneficiary or beneficiaries who are receiving the largest sum of the estate under the Will will have the right to deal with the estate.
-A maximum of four executors can act to administer an estate.
+If all of the named executors die before the testator, then the beneficiary (or beneficiaries) receiving the largest sum of the estate under the will has the right to deal with the estate.

-If a sole executor dies and does not leave a will, then their beneficiaries who are receiving the largest sum will act as their executors.
+If a sole executor did not leave a will, then their beneficiaries who are receiving the largest sum will act as their executors.
 This means they will also take over the administrative duties of your estate.

 Can you appoint joint executors?

-Having more than one executor (ie two executors/joint executors) is possible, however, you would need to ensure that they both have your best interests and will follow your wishes according to the will.
-Conflict can arise between joint executors for a variety of reasons:
+You can appoint joint executors in your will.
+However, you need to ensure that they have your best interests at heart and will follow your wishes according to the will.
+Conflict can also arise between joint executors for a variety of reasons, including because of:

-- an action taken by one executor without having first sought the agreement of the other
+an action that one executor takes without having first sought the agreement of the other

 What is a beneficiary?

-Beneficiaries in a will are the named individuals or charities who will inherit the deceased's assets or estate.
-The Will identifies and defines who the intended beneficiaries are and the inheritance they will receive.
+Beneficiaries of a will are the named individuals or charities who will inherit your assets or estate.
+The will identifies and defines who the intended beneficiaries are and the inheritance they will receive.